dVeon-loch/ReinforcementLearning_Arm/README.md

 e.g. `python sac_train_test.py`

 ### Note: All algorithms are set up by default to test for 50 iterations using the learned models.
-To start from fresh you can delete/move the model folders elsewhere and set the algo_train_test.py file to training with either static goal set to true or false.
+To start from fresh you can delete/move the model folders elsewhere and set the algo_train_test.py file to training with the static goal boolean set accordingly.

 ## Viewing Results